American Express Centurion Lounge Guide

 Denver International Airport (DEN)

-Location: Concourse C (just past Gate C46)
+Location: Concourse C (just past Gate C46).
+Accessible to all gates in Concourses A, B, and C.

 A whopping 14,650 square feet, the outside of this enormous lounge is emblazoned with a living wall you can spot from across the concourse.
 Inside are dedicated work, family, and dining areas, two showers, and only one phone room.
 Unique amongst the Centurion’s lounges is a game room that includes a pool table, and a Colorado-centric craft beer bar.
 Northern Italian-inspired cuisine by Denver chef Lachlan MacKinnon-Patterson (of Frasca Food and Wine), with a menu that includes some all-veggie dishes and gluten-free carbs.
 All of DEN’s concourses are connected post-security, so the lounge is relatively convenient to any gate via the airport train.